lvgalvao/geocodePANDAS/README.md

-# GeocodePandas
+# Geocode Stores

-GeocodePandas is a Python library that allows you to easily geocode and reverse geocode addresses using latitude and longitude coordinates in pandas DataFrames.
-It simplifies the process of adding address information to your data by providing simple-to-use classes.

-## Features

-- Read CSV files containing latitude and longitude coordinates
-- Geocode and reverse geocode addresses using a custom `ReverseGeocoder` class
-- Add address information to pandas DataFrames
-- Save updated DataFrames to new CSV files
-- Easily testable with pytest
+Geocode Stores is a Python script that reads a CSV file containing store information, including latitude and longitude coordinates, and retrieves additional address information using the Nominatim OpenStreetMap API.
+The enriched store data is then saved to an output CSV file.

-## Installation
+## Requirements and Installation
+- Python 3.6 or later
+- Poetry library
+- Pandas library
+- Requests library

 This project uses [Poetry](https://python-poetry.org/) for dependency management.
 To install the project, first install Poetry: